Gustavo-Saffiotti/Data_Pipeline/README.md

 Clone the [Big Data Docker repository](https://github.com/Gustavo-Saffiotti/bigdata_docker) on GitHub.
 This repository contains all the necessary files, including the `docker-compose.yml`, to set up your Big Data environment.
 Follow the detailed instructions in the repository to complete the configuration.

-## Upload Services with Docker Compose
+## Starting Services with Docker Compose

 ### Initializing Kafka
-1. Navigate to the project directory:
+Navigate to the project directory:
     ```bash
     cd "C:\docker\bigdata_docker"
     ```
-2. Upload Kafka's service:
+Upload Kafka's service:
     ```bash
     docker-compose up -d kafka
     ```

 ### Initializing Jupyter Notebook
 Upload the Jupyter Notebook service:
 ```bash